zamazan4ik/awesome-pgo/article/article.md

 ### Other build systems

 With some probability you use other build systems like [Build2](https://build2.org/), [WAF](https://waf.io/) or any other build system (or even you wrote a new one).
 For such systems general estimation is only one - with huge probability you won't find PGO support in them.
 So once again - be ready to play around PGO-related compiler flags manually correspondingly to your build system.

+### Several pieces of advice

+TODO: write about checking if PGO is enabled for the binary/library or not
+TODO: finish the thought about manual ENV flag passing

+However, be cautious with this way - CMake build scripts can prepare many surprises for you!
+Sometimes your flags are overriden, sometimes they are not properly passed to vendored dependencies, etc. Each time you will need to carefully debug it.

 ### Language-specific package managers (Conan, Vcpkg, etc.)